Professor of Clinical Education

 - American Counseling Association, Member

-- Clark, G. (in press).
-Using technology to enhance supervision at USC.
-In L. Stretch, D.M.
-Nagel & K. Anthony (Eds.), Mental Health and the Impact of Technological Development (2nd ed.).
+- Clark, G. (2016).
+Using technology to enhance supervision at the University of Southern California.
+In S. Gross, K. Anthony, L. Sykes Stretch, & D.M.
+Nagel (Eds.), Mental Health and the Impact of Technological Development (2nd ed., pp. 368-376).
 Charles C. Thomas Publisher: Springfield, IL.

 - Clark, G. & Swerling, J. (2012).
 Creating changes for NTT faculty within a decentralized university environment.
 In A. Kezar (Ed.), Embracing non-tenure track faculty: Changing campuses for the new faculty majority (pp. 162-177).
 Rutledge: NY.

 - Clark, G. (2010).
 Traditional uses of technology in counseling education and supervision.
 In K. Anthony & D. Nagel (Eds.), Mental Health and the Impact of Technological Development.
 Charles Thomas Publisher: Springfield, IL.

 - Clark, G. (2009, June).
 Striving for mediocrity: Accepting with gratitude the death of my dreams.
 Feminist Psychologist, 36(3), pp. 9, 35.

 - Clark, G., Horan, J. J., Tompkins-Bjorkman, A., Kovalski, T. M., & Hackett, G. (2000).
 Interactive career counseling on the Internet.
 Journal of Career Assessment, 8 (1), 85-93.